vparrac/Challenges-and-Projects-Machine-learning/README.md

 3. Linear regression with _sklearn_
 4. Implementation stochastic gradient descent and linear regression
 5. Neuronal netwotks with _keras_
-6. Implementation of backpropation
 7. Implementation of SVM with _keras_
+9. Learning with regularization

 ## Project
 The course had a total of three projects:
-1. Convolutional neuroal networks in a classification problem.
+1. Convolutional neuroal networks in Mario Bros levels classification problems
+2. Neuronal network with sleep human data